kensiprell/ktorio.github.io/quickstart/quickstart/docker.md

 * TOC
 {:toc}

-## Package an application using Gradle
+## Package an Application Using Gradle

 In this tutorial we will use the Gradle [shadow plugin](https://github.com/johnrengelman/shadow).
 It packages all output classes, resources, and all required dependencies into a single JAR file and appends a manifest file that points Java to the entry-point main class containing the main method.